pakjiddat/word-predictor/README.md

 These files are: **n1.RDS, n2.RDS, n3.RDS and n4.RDS**.
 The **n2.RDS**
 file contains n-grams of size 2.

-The following example plots the top 10 most occuring bi-grams along with their frequencies:
+The following example plots the top 10 most occurring bi-grams along with their frequencies:

 ``` r
 # The file name